-Indian festivals are the amalgamation of various cultures, ethnicities, and beliefs.
-Popularly referred to as the collection of entire worlds into a unified whole, the country enjoys a great diversity of traditions.
-The whole year gets lit up with different shades amid celebrations of multiple festivities.
-Dussehra is the festival celebrated every year on the Hindu calendar’s 10th month.
-Its glory exceeds India’s borders and spread to countries like Nepal and Bangladesh.
-It is also celebrated as Vijay Dashami, marking the win of Goddess Durga over King Mahishasura (The King of demons) after the ninth battle.
+Indian festivals are a melting pot of several unique cultures, ethnicities, and religions.
+The country, often known as the amalgamation of entire worlds into a single whole, has many customs.
+The entire year is illuminated with various colours as a response to various distinct events.
+Dussehra is a Hindu festival observed annually in the 10th month of the Hindu calendar.
+Its glory exceeds India’s borders and spreads to countries like Nepal and Bangladesh.
+It is also known as Vijay Dashami and commemorates Goddess Durga's victory over King Mahishasura (the King of Demons) after the ninth battle.

-Dussehra is derived from Sanskrit ‘Dash Hara’, meaning ‘The defeat of the Sun.’
-There is a belief that until Lord Rama did not put Ravana to death, the Sun would not have ever arisen again.
-One of the significant facts about Dussehra celebrations is the difficulty of putting them in one box as the festivities are different in different regions of the nation.
-Large-scale fair melas and ever-famous Ram Leela play in North India to the large-scale processions seen in Kullu; it leaves the visitors spellbound.
-The unity in diversity is the soul of India, highlighted much, even in celebrations.
+Dussehra is derived from the Sanskrit word ‘Dash Hara’, meaning ‘The defeat of the Sun.’
+There is a belief that the sun would never have arisen again until Lord Rama did not put Ravana to death.
+One of the significant facts about Dussehra celebrations is the difficulty of putting them all in one box, as the festivities are different in different regions of the nation.
+From large-scale fair melas and the ever-famous Ram Leela play in North India to the large-scale processions seen in Kullu, it leaves the visitors spellbound.
+The soul of India is unity in diversity, which is often highlighted, even during celebrations.

-Owing to rich cultural diversity, India has quite a lot to offer.
-Even the festivals share distinct stories and unique ways of celebrations, significant to each of them.
-Let’s look at some of the major Dussehra Facts that are interesting and lesser-known among the masses.
+India has a lot to offer due to its rich cultural diversity.
+Even the festivals share distinct stories and unique ways of celebration, making them significant to each of them.
+Let’s look at some of the major Dussehra facts that are interesting and lesser-known among the masses.

-The country’s one of the grandest Dussehra celebrations occur every year in Mysore.
-It is believed that this tradition dates its origin in the 17th Century to the Mysore palace; beautifully decorated elephants’ processions are taken out in Mysore as Jumbo Savaris.
+One of the country’s grandest Dussehra celebrations occurs every year in Mysore.
+It is believed that this tradition dates its origin in the 17th Century to the Mysore palace; beautifully decorated elephant processions are taken out in Mysore as Jumbo Savaris.
 On this auspicious day, Goddess Chamundeshwari is worshipped.
-The statue of the goddess is placed on a beautiful golden palanquin kept on a decorated elephant.
+The statue of the goddess is placed on a beautiful golden palanquin and kept on a decorated elephant.

-Devastated by the humongous death and destruction brought by the Kalinga war, heartbroken King Ashoka, once a conqueror, adopted Buddhism.
-This day of conversion coincided with Dussehra, rendering this day sacred for Buddhists.
+Heartbroken by the humongous death and destruction brought by the Kalinga war, King Ashoka, once a conqueror, adopted Buddhism.
+This day of conversion coincided with Dussehra, making this day sacred for Buddhists.
 Therefore, this day is also celebrated as Ashoka Dashami in Deekshabhoomi, Nagpur.

 It is one of the unknown facts about Dussehra.
-In South India, in the state of Kerela, Dusshera is an auspicious day for the Ezhuthiniruthu ceremony.
+In South India, in the state of Kerala, Dussehra is an auspicious day for the Ezhuthiniruthu ceremony.
 On this day, children are introduced to the letters, thus marking the initiation of their education.
-Kids aged three to five are assisted in writing the mantra ‘Om Hari Ganapathaye Namah’ using the rice grains in a tray.
-Post this beautiful ceremony, the kids distribute study materials like pencils, slates, notebooks, among others.
-It instills interest in learning and the art of giving among children at a tender age.
+Kids aged three to five are assisted in writing the mantra ‘Om Hari Ganapathaye Namaha’ using the rice grains in a tray.
+After this beautiful ceremony, the kids distribute study materials like pencils, slates, and notebooks.
+It instils an interest in learning and the art of giving among children at a tender age.

-After attaining the knowledge and wisdom, Kautsa, a Rishi Varatantu, wanted to honor his teacher with Guru Dakshina.
-Much after a great effort of insistence, Rishi Varatantu agreed and told to give him 140 million gold coins.
-Since Kautsa was not rich, he went to King Raghuraja of Ayodya.
-On Kautsa’s request for providing him the coins to pay for his Gurudakshina, King wanted to help but was in vain as he did not have that much money.
-However, the King turned to Lord Indra for help.
+After attaining knowledge and wisdom, Kautsa, a Rishi Varatantu, wanted to honour his teacher, Guru Dakshina.
+After much insistence, Rishi Varatantu agreed and told him to give him 140 million gold coins.
+Since Kautsa was not rich, he went to King Raghuraja of Ayodhya.
+At Kautsa’s request to provide him with the coins to pay for his Gurudakshina, the King wanted to help, but it was in vain as he did not have that much money.
+However, the king turned to Lord Indra for help.
 Lord Indra approached the King of wealth, Lord Kubera, to rain gold coins on the ‘Shanu’ and ‘Apti’ trees in King Raghuram’s Palace.
-After the rain of gold coins in his kingdom, the King collected all the coins and gave them to Kautsa.
-The latter realized the count exceeded his requirement, so he insisted King take the extra to which he refused.
-So, Kautsa distributed the enormous count of extra money he had among the people of Ayodhya.
+After the rain of gold coins in his kingdom, the king collected all the coins and gave them to Kautsa.
+The latter realised the count exceeded his requirement, so he insisted King take the extra, which he refused.
+So, Kautsa distributed the enormous amount of extra money he had among the people of Ayodhya.
 This day of distribution coincided with Dussehra.

-On completion of Pandavas’ exile, they went back to retrieve the weapons they hid in Shami tree branches and worshiped them.
-To mark this occasion, Ayudha puja is performed of weapons and machines.
-Known as Astra Puja in Northern India, the vehicles and machines are also worshiped on Dussehra as part of the occasion.
+On completing the Pandavas’ exile, they returned to retrieve the weapons they hid in Shami tree branches and worshipped them.
+To mark this occasion, Ayudha puja is performed with weapons and machines.
+Known as Astra Puja in Northern India, the vehicles and machines are also worshipped on Dussehra as part of the occasion.

-Although the triumph of Lord Rama over Ravana most recognized occasion of Dussehra, there are many other reasons which give this festival its significance in several other parts of the nation.
+Although the triumph of Lord Rama over Ravana is the most celebrated occasion of Dussehra, many other reasons give this festival its significance in several other parts of the nation.

-In the Southern state of Telangana, this auspicious day is celebrated with the worshipping of Goddess Gauri.
+In the southern state of Telangana, this auspicious day is celebrated with the worship of Goddess Gauri.
 The whole pandal is decorated with flowers, and women offer special traditional food to the mighty goddess.

-While in Kulasekarapattinam town of Tamil Nadu, the goddess known for her fierce and powerful persona, Goddess Kali, is worshipped.
+While in Kulasekarapattinam, Tamil Nadu, the goddess known for her fierce and powerful persona, Goddess Kali, is worshipped.

-‘Golu Festival’ is celebrated on Dussehra wherein people decorate their homes with dolls, representing different deities who gave up their power for Goddess Durga and believed to be honored as idols.
+The 'Golu Festival’ is celebrated on Dussehra, wherein people decorate their homes with dolls representing different deities who gave up their power for Goddess Durga and are believed to be honoured as idols.

-In West Bengal, The Goddess Durga beheading the King of demons, Mahishasura statue is highly worshipped.
-The drum rolls intertwined with the chants of prayers, the whole pandal develops a glorious aura of devotion.
+In West Bengal, the Goddess Durga beheads the King of demons, Mahishasura, whose statue is highly worshipped.
+The drum rolls are intertwined with the chants of prayers; the whole pandal develops a glorious aura of devotion.